 But today, buried in the news about the Hyatt category changes (you can see the Running With Miles post on that here) and additions to the Hyatt SLH portfolio is where we find this gem.

 The luxurious Topping Rose House in Bridgehampton, NY, is a Small Luxury Hotels of the World property and, as of today, is bookable using Hyatt points.
-As a Category 8 Hyatt property, it will set you back the maximum 40,000 points a night (or 45,000 with peak pricing once that change takes effect in March).
+As a Category 8 Hyatt property, it will set you back the maximum 40,000 points a night (or 45,000 with peak pricing once that change takes effect).
 And I know, that’s not *cheap*.

 For this reason, despite “wanting” to do a Hamptons weekend every year, we never do.
 It’s just too much for someplace so close to home – as nice as it is out there!

-The Topping Rose House on a peak summer weekend for a King room will run you an insane $1,695 a night.
+The Topping Rose House on a peak summer weekend for a King room will run you $1,695 a night.

 But then you remember there’s tax!
 Two nights would run you $3,785.